azsry/phasmophobia_mechanics/README.md

 - During hunting phases, Phantoms appear every 1-2 seconds, while all other ghost types appear every 0.3-1 seconds.
 Hunting phases last for 25 seconds in Amateur, 35 seconds in Intermediate, and 50 seconds in Professional.
 - If the ghost is a shade and there is more than 1 player in the room, hunting phase will be cancelled, and the ghost will return to their favourite room.
 - The ghost will return to its favourite room when the player they are targeting is dead.
+- If a crucifix is within 3m of the ghost (or 5m for banshees), the crucifix will be used, and the ghost will be sent back to their favourite room.
+- If a smudge stick is within 1.5m of their teleport destination, they will return to their favourite room
 - After killing a player, the ghost will teleport back to where it was just before the hunting phase began, and reset to idle phase.
 They cannot initiate hunting phase for the next 25 seconds.

 ## Doors